LexieData/LexieData.GitHub.io/mining_project.md

 <img src="images/Python Line Graph4.png?raw=true"/>

 ## Conclusion
-In this guided engineering project,
+In this guided engineering project, I learned how to code in Python, how to use/download libraries in Python such as Pandas, Seaborn, and Matplotlib, and how to analyze mining data.
+Please reach out to me